Maprunner/rg2/README.md

 # Routegadget 2

 ## Latest news
-Version 0.7.0 was released on 3 May 2014 and has been installed on all routegadget.co.uk sites.
-This includes a number of minor updates to address user comments, as well as a fully functioning manager interface to allow new events to be created.
+Version 0.7.9 was released on 22 May 2014 and has been installed on all routegadget.co.uk sites.
+This includes integration with the new javascript version of Splitsbrowser, as well as some performance enhancements.

 ## User Guide and Introductory Videos